 - Clean your washing machine regularly, by conducting a maintenance wash.
 A dirty washing machine is not only going to increase the risk of unpleasant odours building up, but it’ll reduce the efficiency of your appliance.
 Ideally, you should clean your washing machine thoroughly on a monthly basis by following the advice outlined in the video below, and by using dedicated cleaning products such as the eSpares detergent and limescale remover.
 It’s also a good idea to regularly check the filter on your washing machine, to ensure that this hasn’t become blocked by any debris, as this can hinder the appliance and has the potential to lead to fire risks.

 It’s estimated that four in ten adults own a dishwasher in the UK, and such an appliance helps to significantly reduce the amount of time it takes to clean dishes.
 However, 11% of all appliance related fires were caused by a dishwasher between 2011 and March 2014.

-Through careful care and maintenance, you can reduce the risk of your appliance becoming a fire hazard, and key to this is to…
+Through careful care and maintenance, you can reduce the risk of your appliance becoming a fire hazard, and the key to this is to:

 By taking the time to follow the advice outlined above, to clean your appliances on a monthly basis and to repair even the most minor fault, can make all the difference between your appliance continuing to work effectively, and avoiding the problems highlighted by Which and the Daily Mail.